All Episodes

 Why, Rush?

-Come on, they can't take their practical real life experiences in there and use that sensitivity to understand the plight of the people of Oregon and why they voted this way?
+They can't take their practical real-life experiences in there and use that sensitivity to understand the plight of the people of Oregon and why they voted this way?

 Not supposed to.

-Uh go ask any reputable lawyer, trial lawyer, whatever, anybody, ask a judge, ask them if emotion plays a role in the decision making in the deciding of cases.
+Go ask any reputable lawyer, trial lawyer, whatever, anybody, ask a judge, ask them if emotion plays a role in the decision making, in the deciding of cases.

-They let the victim's family come in at sentencing and they let on load at the convict.
+In a murder case, they let the victim's family come in at sentencing and they unload at the convict.

 Yeah, after sentencing.